yoninazarathy/one-on-epsilon-assets/blog/why-burn-math-class.md

 After developing concepts associated with area, the author quickly moves onto understanding slopes and derivatives.
 Only later, are the basic trigonometric functions introduced – but without all of the bells and whistles that often turn students away from trigonometry.
 Burn math class – discover mathematics!

-On page 164, after some fun and engaging reading, we are introduced to the magical constant, #.
+On page 164, after some fun and engaging reading, we are introduced to the magical constant, $\#$.
 This constant, as the author labels it, is the ratio between four times the area of a circle and the area of the square that inscribes the circle.

-Without indicating that # is approximately 3.14159, the author continues to use this ratio until he manages to represent it using beautiful formulas of infinite series, for example,
+Without indicating that $\#$ is approximately $3.14159$, the author continues to use this ratio until he manages to represent it using beautiful formulas of infinite series, for example,

 $$ \# = 4 - \frac{4}{3} + \frac{4}{5} - \frac{4}{7}  + \frac{4}{9} - \frac{4}{11} + \frac{4}{13} + \ldots $$

 This is all done from first principles.
-You don’t need to rely on 14 years of a complicated math education to find out this incredible formula for pi (oops I mean #).
+You don’t need to rely on 14 years of a complicated math education to find out this incredible formula for $\pi$ (oops I mean $\#$).
 The book does it from scratch!

 In summary, I really enjoyed reading many parts of this 389 page long book.
 I enjoyed Jason Wilkes’ humour and creativity.
 I enjoyed the pedagogical journey.
 And most of all I enjoyed the beautiful art of mathematics.
 I recommend you try it also and I hope that even if you haven't touched mathematics for many years, this book will drive your curiosity.